|

 This unnamed Number Four Daughter can also be seen in scenes where the Chan family is shown

-(UNNAMED DAUGHTER)
+(UNNAMED 5th CHAN DAUGHTER)

 Born: circa 1927